Claudia Strauss

 AB, Brown University

-Professor Strauss studies personal and cultural meanings of social policy issues such as immigration and economic fairness and the future of work.
+Professor Strauss studies personal and cultural meanings of social policy issues such as immigration and economic fairness.
 Her current research investigates diverse work meanings in the United States.
 Her areas of expertise also include psychological anthropology, culture theory, American political culture, discourse analysis, and qualitative social research methods.

 Language, Culture, and Society (ANTH03)